-Activities and Entertainment on Disney Wonder
+Activities and Entertainment on a Disney Cruise

 As part of the all-inclusive part of your Disney Cruise you’ll be able to attend a plethora of activities.
 Mind you these activities are all day long and offered for all ages in multiple areas of the ship.

 Tip #1: Once on board everyone will be referencing this thing called ” The Navigator”.
 It took us like 2 days to figure out this wasn’t part of the Cruise App, or a card we didn’t have and was actually just a piece of paper with all the days activities listed on it.
 You can’t get this info anywhere else but this little piece of paper.
 It’s not online or on your app.
 If one isn’t in your room when you get on board, head over to the concierge desk and ask for one.
 There is different one every day.

 Tip #2: Every morning the Cruise Director films a little 15 minute show that you can watch on the tv in your room before venturing out.
 These are must-see.
 They are happy and funny.
 This is actually the best way to stay on top of whats happening on board.
 He’ll share the main activities of the day, information on that evenings dinner or show, and let you know if there are parties happening you should attend.

 All activities are free.
 We attended an Anyone Can Cook Apple Strudel Class for adults only ( though kids could attend but you have to promise they won’t drink the complimentary wine).

 Since activities are happening all over the ship at any given time, you can pick and choose what strikes your fancy.
 You could attend Disney trivia, the diaper races, bingo, a dance party and while kids can attend all those things with you, you could also ship them off to one of the children’s, tween or teen spaces to take part in their own activities through the day.